pstlab/HERMES_API/README.md

 ## API overview

-The application exposes REST endpoints directly from `HaiRestApi`.
+The application exposes API endpoints directly from `HaiRestApi`.
 The home endpoint is `/`, and the controller also registers a generic `/error` handler.
-Several knowledge endpoints are declared as `GET` methods but still accept a JSON request body containing a `uri` field.
-That is unusual for many HTTP clients, so in practice you may prefer to test them with tools such as cURL or Postman that allow bodies on `GET` requests.
+Several knowledge endpoints are declared as `GET` methods, but still accept a JSON request body containing a `uri` field.
+That is unusual for many HTTP clients, so in practice, you may prefer to test them with tools such as cURL or Postman that allow bodies on `GET` requests.

 ### Base endpoint